robAndrewCarter/process_800_cell_chip/README.md

 # Process the 800 cell IFC from Fluidigm

 The fluidigm 800-cell IFC for the C1 has both barcodes and UMIs in read 1, whereas read 2 contains the actual sequence of a polyadenylated RNA.
 This script parses read1, generating cell-specific fastq files for read2 with UMIs appended to the read headers in read2.
-These Each demultiplexed sample in then aligned to a reference genome using STAR () and PCR duplicates are removed using UMI-tools ().
+These Each demultiplexed sample in then aligned to a reference genome using STAR () and PCR duplicates are removed using UMI-tools (Smith **et al.** 2017).

 ## Getting Started